 What is the Outpatient Cardiac Rehabilitation Program?

-Our team of highly trained professionals work with you to develop an exercise plan to best meet your individual health needs.
-Our goal is to work with you to improve your health through both education and exercise.
+Cardiac Rehabilitation is a supervised program to help individuals reduce their risk of future cardiac related events.
+Our team of highly trained professionals work with patients to develop an exercise plan tailored to an individual’s health needs.
+The goal is to improve heart health through both education and exercise.
 Throughout your recovery and beyond, we are here to help!
-Classes are offered at a variety of times throughout the week.
+Classes are offered at various times of the day and throughout the week.